decision-making-mike/sql-postgresql-learning/README.md

 The diagram looked quite nice.
 I knew not whether I liked the default alignment, but it was hard to align better.
 As for alternatives, for example https://superuser.com/a/71752/2262997 recommended Visio.
 But I felt not like dealing with searching, registering or downloading, setting the software up and at the end finding that it will not work with a PostgreSQL database.
 And I anyway wanted not to be too particular here.
 Possibly I, as a beginner, already get much out of the box.
 Let us concentrate on the big picture.
 After all, in case of me database I shall not be in too big a need for an ERD diagram.
 I can enumerate all the tables off the top of me head.
 That should suffice for what I have planned, that is, to write just a couple of example queries, or even add a couple of new tables.

 Lastly for today, I need to correct a mistake I did when I was starting this blog.
 I am going to publish a summary not on 14 November, as I have written, but one day before, on 13 November.
 The period of 30 days started on 14 October, so it has to end on 12 November.
+I will publish the summary the next day after the last day.

 ### TODOs